-By the end of these sessions you will be able to:
+Brought to you by Scott Walker and Today’s Training, by the end of this session, you will be able to:

-• Demonstrate an understanding of the Mental Capacity Act 2005 and the legal framework, including:
+- Demonstrate an understanding of the Mental Capacity Act 2005 and the legal framework, including:

-• Demonstrate an understanding of when to consider a client’s mental capacity and the illnesses which may affect decision making
+- Demonstrate an understanding of when to consider a client’s mental capacity and the illnesses which may affect decision making.

-• Apply the test of Capacity
+- Apply the test of capacity.

-• Demonstrate an understanding of capacity to instruct a practitioner
+- Demonstrate an understanding of capacity to instruct a practitioner.

-• Identify, through the use of practical examples, how to determine a lack of mental capacity
+- Identify, through the use of practical examples, how to determine a lack of mental capacity.

-• Work out what to include in your file and attendance notes
+- Work out what to include in your file and attendance notes.

-• Identify when to instruct an expert to undertake a mental capacity assessment.
+- Identify when to instruct an expert to undertake a mental capacity assessment.

 Extensive notes will be provided and time will be set aside for delegate questions